Western Mustangs women's ice hockey

 The Western Mustangs women's ice hockey team represents the University of Western Ontario Western Mustangs and competes in the Ontario University Athletics conference, which participates nationally in the U Sports athletic program.
 The Mustangs play at Thompson Arena in London, Ontario.

-The women's hockey team has won 2 Ontario University Athletics women's ice hockey championships (2014–15 and 2017–18) and 1 U Sports championship (2014–15).
+The women's hockey team has won two Ontario University Athletics women's ice hockey championships (2014–15 and 2017–18) and one U Sports championship (2014–15).

-The current coach of the team is Candice Moxley, who was a prior head coach for the Markham Thunder as well as the Buffalo State Women’s Division III hockey team.
-Moxley joined the Mustangs in 2018-19 season.
+The current coach of the team is Brittany Howard, joined the Mustangs in 2025-26 season.